OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 ---
-title: Office Add-ins with the unified manifest for Microsoft 365
+title: Office Add-ins with the unified manifest for Microsoft 365 (preview)
 description: Get an overview of the unified manifest for Microsoft 365 for Office Add-ins manifest and its uses. ms.topic: overview ms.date: 05/24/2023